dpenkler/linux-usbtmc/README.md

 ### Two new module parameters

 ***io_buffer_size*** specifies the size of the buffer in bytes that is used for usb bulk transfers.
-The default size is 2048.
-The minimum size is 512.
-Values given for this parameter are automatically rounded down to the nearest multiple of 4.
+The default size is 4096.
+The minimum size is 64.
+Positive values given for this parameter are automatically rounded down to the nearest multiple of 4.
+If io_buffer_size is zero the wMaxPacketSize for the IN and OUT bulk endpoints are used.
+This is needed for some Rigol scopes.

 ***usb_timeout*** specifies the timeout in milliseconds that is used for usb transfers.
 The default value is 5000 and the minimum value is 500.